The Bartons Arms: Location

 The Barton's Arms is located in High Street, Aston, Birmingham B6 4UP; at the crossroads of Newtown High Street and Park Lane.

 The pub is a key feature on the route map for the Birmingham International Marathon.

 Notable patrons

 Laurel and Hardy stayed at The Barton Arms in May 1954, while appearing at the adjacent Aston Hippodrome (now demolished, replaced by The Drum Arts Centre), and were photographed serving beer from behind the bar.
 Entertainers Marie Lloyd, Enrico Caruso and Charlie Chaplin were also documented to have visited the establishment when performing at the Aston Hippodrome.

-Musician Ozzy Osbourne, who grew up in Aston, is also a former patron of the pub.
+Musician Ozzy Osbourne, who grew up in Aston, was also a former patron of the pub.

 In popular culture

 The pub features in the 1999 Atom Egoyan Birmingham-set film Felicia's Journey.
 It also features in the 2006 novel by Ron Dawson, The Last Viking: The Untold Story of the World's Greatest Heist; as the gang of robbers meet in the pub.